-Our Collective Worship takes many forms and can include bible readings, parables and lessons, or quiet reflection and prayer time but also our celebratory worship on a Friday.
-This is an integral part of instilling our Christian Values of Love, Friendship and Hope in our children.
+Our Collective Worship takes many forms and can include Bible readings, parables, quiet reflection and prayer time.
+We also have our celebratory worship on a Friday.
+This is an integral part of instilling our Christian Values of Love, Friendship and Hope.
 Every week we choose a child from the school who has shown one of our three core values and celebrate their achievements with a certificate and photograph to be hung on our prayer tree.

 One of our great achievements is our Worship Team, this is a specially selected group of children who take note of the core values in the school, nurture them and encourage them to flourish among the pupils.
 They hold regular meetings to update staff with the progress and give a fabulous insight to the view points of the children of St Augustine's.

-Years three and four lead the worship on a regular basis and use the church lectionary as their theme in the Christian year.
+Years 3 and 4 lead the worship on a regular basis and use the church lectionary as their theme in the Christian year.
 They present a worship for the whole school which is often insightful and interesting for both the staff and pupils!

-We recently attended an open doors event at St Werburgh's Hanbury, the children decorated a cross donated by a local business, sang Evensong as the choir, and made their own individual crosses.
-The large cross was decorated with the hand prints of our worship team and painted by the children, whilst the smaller crosses were put together to make a larger one.
-We believe this symbolised the joining of many individuals in the school to make a beautiful unit.
+We recently attended an open door event at St Werburgh's Hanbury.
+The children decorated a cross donated by a local business, sang Evensong as the choir, and made their own individual crosses.
+The large cross was decorated with the hand prints of the children and painted by the children.
+The smaller crosses were put together to make a larger one.
+We believe this symbolised the joining of many individuals in our school family to make a beautiful unit.
 This is hanging in our entrance hall with our larger cross displayed outside!

 Some words from our Guest Worship Leader

 How I see Christianity manifested at St Augustine’s